 Figure 7.1: Suffix trees of cabca (left) and of cabca\$ (right).
+In the left tree, the hollow circles indicate suffixes that are also prefixes of other suffixes (nested suffixes).
 In the right tree, the leaves have been annotated with the starting positions of the suffixes.

-Note the effect of appending the sentinal \$: In the tree for cabca\$, every leaf corresponds to one suffix.
+Note the effect of appending the sentinel \$: In the tree for cabca\$, every leaf corresponds to one suffix.
 Without the sentinel, some suffixes can end in the middle of an edge or at an internal node.
-To be precise, these would be exactly those suffixes that are a prefix of another suffix; we call them nested suffixes.
-Appending \$ ensures that there are no nested suffixes, because \$ does not occur anywhere in s.
-Thus we obtain a one-to-one correspondence of suffixes and leaves in the suffix tree.
+To be precise, these would be exactly those suffixes that are a prefix of another